dyrkabes/Carpool/README.md

 # Carpool

+I have just changed some stuff to test bitrise

 Carpool is a small test application that shows cars avaiable for sharing.
 It consists of two screens.
 One is a list of cars and the other is a map with cars' locations.

 ## Technical details